qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - i need help in unsubscribing to multiple emails
 - how do i unsubscribe to emails?
 - i would like to unsubscribe to some mails
+- What is the "Subscriptions" folder?
+- Hello, What is the "Subscriptions" folder?
+- how can i ubsubscribe from easilydp

 ## intent:versions_ews_support
 - which versions of ms exchange are supported?
 - which version of microsoft exchange can the email use?
+- Which versions of Microsoft Exchange does Email support?
+- Hello, Which versions of Microsoft Exchange does Email support?

+## intent:view_all_my_email_accounts
+- How do I view all my email accounts in one inbox?
+- Hello, How do I view all my email accounts in one inbox?

+## intent:view_just_one_account
+- How do I view just one of my email accounts in the inbox?
+- Hello, How do I view just one of my email accounts in the inbox?

 ## intent:want_ipad_version
 - when will there be an ipad version